wochen96/freebies/design.md

 Database:

 * Database on our backend will contain User objects

-	+ Stores information about user credentials and their personal posts
+	- Stores information about user credentials and their personal posts.
-	+ Delete Post
+	- The database will store users’ email, phone and other personal information.
+	- It will not store any deleted or edited posts.
+All past posts will be deleted.

 Footer: